vuejs/awesome-vue/README.md

   - [Nuxt Type](https://github.com/sdras/nuxt-type) An example Vue project with Nuxt for routing/SSR to demo page transitions
   - [VueBlog](https://github.com/wmui/vueblog) A blog system supporting service side rendering by [wmui](https://github.com/wmui)
   - [Cinemateka](https://github.com/Piterden/cinemateka) - An example of SPA made with Vue v1 & Laravel 5.
 Film & events schedule.
 Russian comments.
-  - [vue-2.x-boilerplate](https://github.com/the6thm0nth/vue-2.x-boilerplate) - A simple and small startker kit for a Vue project Vuex + vue-router
+  - [vue-2.x-boilerplate](https://github.com/the6thm0nth/vue-2.x-boilerplate) - A simple and small starter kit for a Vue project Vuex + vue-router
   - [vue-minesweeper](https://github.com/rhapsodyn/vue-minesweeper) - A deadly simple minesweeper game with vuejs by [rhapsodyn](https://github.com/rhapsodyn)
   - [X-Flowchart-Vue](https://github.com/OXOYO/X-Flowchart-Vue) - A flowchart editor with SVG and Vue by [OXOYO](https://github.com/OXOYO)
   - [koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - A fleshed-out SPA using Koa 2.3 on the backend and Vue 2.4 on the frontend.
 Includes fully featured user-authentication components, CRUD actions for the user's notes, and Vuex store modules.